TheJacksonLaboratory/dask_relabeling/README.md

-# dask_relabeling
+# Dask relabeling tool
- A relabeling tool for tiled segmentation with Dask
+ A relabeling tool for tiled/chunked segmentation with Dask.

+This tool is able to segment arbitrarily large images (2D and 3D) and merge the labels into a single labeled image.